 Winslow Homer, Crab Fishing, 1883, watercolor and opaque watercolor, over graphite, with scraping, on moderately thick, slightly textured, cream wove paper, Bequest of Grenville H. Norcross, 1937.13

 In conjunction with the exhibition, a selection of contemporary watercolors by past and current WAM Studio Class students and faculty will be on display in a community gallery space outside the exhibition entrance.
 These local artists have formed deep relationships with WAM’s collection while building skills like underpainting, drybrush, and color blending.
-Rolling seasonal registration for the Museum’s Studio Classes for youth and adults is available on WAM’s website.
+Learn more about class offerings and registration for youth and adults.